International Programmes 2024/2025

 Variety of study programmes

 The University of Göttingen offers a vast variety of academic programmes for undergraduate and graduate studies.
 Internationally renowned expert researchers teach in more than 40 academic disciplines.
 More than 40 full-time undergraduate and graduate programmes are taught entirely in English.
-Two international fast-track MSc/PhD programmes prepare students for unique careers in scientific research.
+Two international fast-track MSc/PhD programmes (Molecular Biology and Neurosciences) prepare students for unique careers in scientific research.
 Additionally, a growing number of double degree programmes with prestigious international universities are available.

 https://www.uni-goettingen.de/en/3811.html